The Aperiodical logo

 Travels in a Mathematical World

-These are the show notes for episode 45 of the Travels in a Mathematical World Podcast.
-45 is the only number that is the sum of its digits multiplied by 5 More about 45 from Number Gossip.
-This week on the podcast I met Sarah Shepherd, PhD student at the University of Nottingham and Editor…
+These are the show notes for episode 54 of the Travels in a Mathematical World Podcast.
+54 is the number of colored squares on a Rubik’s cube.
+More about 54 from Number Gossip.
+This week on the podcast I met Sarah Shepherd, PhD student at the University of Nottingham and Editor of iSquared Magazine, and…

 Read more…